souravdhar199/githubprofilefinder/README.md

 # Github Profile Finder
 Using react created an app where user can look up any people's github profile by their name/username.
 ## API
-[https://docs.github.com/en/rest}
+Using GitHup Api I was able to get all the data [https://docs.github.com/en/rest}

 ### Some Screen Shots